sinhateam/.github/README.md

   Creator of [Sling]("https://github.com/Open-Sling/Sling/"), a dynamic, embeddable, open-source programming language for everything from microcontrollers to full-stack systems.

 - **Operating Systems**
-  Building Nebula OS and devices like Nebula Arc, Nebula Circle, and Nebula Aura to push the boundaries of personal and cloud computing.
+  Building Nebula OS and devices like Nebula Arc, Nebula Circle, and Nebula Aura to push the boundaries of AI and Personal Embedded Systems (PESs).
 - **Innovation**
   Every project is built with one philosophy: *the more we code, the more you can do.*